 \section{Abstract}

-This study is the first to investigate LLM comprehension capabilities over long-context (LC) medical QA of clinical relevance.
-Our comprehensive assessment spans a range of content-inclusion settings based on their relevance, LLM models of varying capabilities and datasets across task formulations, revealing insights on model size effects, limitations, underlying memorization issues and the benefits of reasoning models.
-Importantly, we examine the effect of RAG on medical LC comprehension, uncover best settings in single versus multi-document reasoning datasets and showcase RAG strategies for improvements over LC.
-We shed light into some of the evaluation aspects using a multi-faceted approach.
-Our qualitative and error analyses address open questions on when RAG is beneficial over LC, revealing common failure cases.
+This study is the first to investigate LLM comprehension capabilities over long-context (LC), clinically relevant medical Question Answering (QA) beyond MCQA.
+Our comprehensive approach considers a range of settings based on content inclusion of varying size and relevance, LLM models of different capabilities and a variety of datasets across task formulations.
+We reveal insights on model size effects and their limitations, underlying memorization issues and the benefits of reasoning models, while demonstrating the value and challenges of leveraging the full long patient's context.
+Importantly, we examine the effect of Retrieval Augmented Generation (RAG) on medical LC comprehension, showcasing best settings in single versus multi-document QA datasets.
+We shed light into some of the evaluation aspects using a multi-faceted approach uncovering common metric challenges.
+Our quantitative analysis reveals challenging cases where RAG excels while still showing limitations in cases requiring temporal reasoning.